 In December 1972, the BOAC adopted Resolution 7467 that instituted a preferential runway program for LAX.
-The resolution established a runway use restriction for east arrivals of what it termed "non-Part 36 certificated" aircraft and west to east departures between 11:00 p.m. and 6:00 a.m. when the airport was in Over-Ocean Operations or Westerly Operations.
-An exception applied when LAX was below authorized landing minimums or there was a 10-knot tailwind component for arrivals.
-This resolution was amended in 1974 (Resolution 8372) to reduce the effective hours to 12:00 midnight to 6:30 a.m. and to establish minimum ceiling, visibility, and tailwind components for over-ocean arrivals.
+The resolution established a runway use restriction for east arrivals of what it termed "non-Part 36 certificated" aircraft and all west-to-east departures between 11:00 p.m. and 6:00 a.m. when the airport was in Over-Ocean Operations or Westerly Operations.
+Exceptions were permitted when LAX was below authorized landing minimums or there was a 10-knot tailwind component for arrivals.
+This resolution was amended in 1974 (Resolution 8372) to shorten the effective hours to 12:00 midnight to 6:30 a.m. and to establish minimum ceiling, visibility, and tailwind components for over-ocean arrivals.
+10